 I come from a country where it’s summer all year round – Singapore.
-Hence, going away for a vacation to a cold country always feels like a special trip to us, though we know that in other countries, people actually go away to escape from the winter.
+Hence, going away for a vacation to a cold country always feels like a special trip to us, even though in other countries, people actually go away to escape from their winter.

-More than once, I’ve fallen sick before my trip to a cold country ends.
+Sadly, more than once, I’ve fallen sick before my trip to a cold country ended.

-For my previous trip to Scandinavia (in spring, but still low temperatures), I actually didn’t fall sick!
-Last week, I came back from a cold, dry autumn trip to Japan and returned with a flu and bad cough in tow.
+For my previous trip to Scandinavia (spring season but still low temperatures), I actually didn’t fall sick!
+Last week, I returned from a cold, autumn trip to Japan and once again, returned with a flu and bad cough in tow.
 So, I’ve put together some health tips for you (and myself) and your loved ones!

 Ps: This post’s tips are from my personal experiences at low temperatures above zero degrees.

 1. No matter what you intend to wear for fashion, always make sure your torso is kept warm.

 I actually experimented with this in Nice (end-November), in few degrees cold, as seen from the photo on the left.
 The upper part of my body had many layers on to keep warm, while I wore shorts, thin stockings and low boots for the bottom.

 It turned out, my legs and the entire of me didn’t feel as cold as I should!
 Simply because all my most vital health organs had been kept well-protected above.
 By keeping your torso warm, you reduce the chances of catching the almighty Winter Cold.

 2. How to dress for winter: Wear many layers and top with a thin jacket, or lesser layers but with a really good down jacket.

 These are the 2 methods I use for dressing for winter: